Chukwudifu Oputa

-Chukwudifu Oputa CFR (22 September 1916 – 4 May 2014) was a Nigerian jurist who was Judge of the Supreme Court of Nigeria from 1984 to 1989.
+Ogbuagu Chukwudifu Oputa CFR (22 September 1924 – 4 May 2014) was a Nigerian jurist who was Judge of the Supreme Court of Nigeria from 1984 to 1989.
 He was appointed in 1999 by Olusegun Obasanjo to head the Oputa panel which investigated human right abuses by former military juntas and submitted their findings in 2003.
+A member of the Nigerian chieftaincy system, he held the title Ogbuagu and often used it as a pre-nominal honorific.